verlok/picturePolyfill/README.md

 ### Differences with picturefill

-I think picturePolyfill is better than picturefill because:
+picturePolyfill is better than picturefill because:

 * it gives you the **`srcset` attribute**, which gives you easier support for retina displays. picturefill requires more lines of markup code (and the `-webkit-` prefix) to support different media queries.
 * it makes you **choose a default image** that you want to show on Internet Explorer 8. picturefill always serves the smaller one
-* it relies on a `JSON` object, that is much **faster** to be parsed then many span elements required by picturefill
+* it's **faster**, as it relies on a `JSON` object, that is much faster to be parsed then many span elements required by picturefill (see "performance" section on this readme)

 ## Markup pattern and explanation